- Nina Rovinelli-Heller, Dean, Ph.D., MSW

 The social work bachelor’s program annually admits for the fall semester.
 Students are advised to submit a completed Application for Admission to Upper Division Programs and all supporting materials after completion of their third semester, and before February 1, to be considered for admission for the following fall semester.
 Successful applicants to the social work program generally have completed sufficient credits to be eligible for consideration, submitted a resume, have written a strong essay, have earned a competitive cumulative grade point average, and have applied by the annual deadline of February 1.

 Because the major in social work takes place at the School of Social Work in the junior and senior years, prospective applicants complete two or more years of study in a school or college other than the School of Social Work.
-Most students participate in the services offered by the Academic Center for Exploratory Students (ACES) during their freshman and sophomore years declaring a pre-social work major.
+Most students participate in the services offered by the Academic Center for Exploratory Students (ACES) during their first and sophomore years declaring a pre-social work major.
 Pre-social work students should seek the most recent information at the earliest opportunity.
 Non pre-social work students are eligible to apply for the BSW program.
 Admission information, including a list of faculty advisors, program guidelines and semester sequences are available on the School of Social Work’s website at ssw.uconn.edu/bsw.
 Academic support is available at the following locations: the Academic Center for Exploratory Students (ACES) located in the Rowe Center on the Storrs campus, as well as at the Office of Student Services in the Hartford Times Building (advising.hartford.uconn.edu) or the School of Social Work, both located on the Hartford campus.
 Students are invited to meetings each semester to discuss School of Social Work programs.
 Students who declare themselves as pre-social work majors should register through the Academic Center for Exploratory Students (ACES).